Coronation Street legend reveals rivalry with ‘unprofessional’ co-star

 Phoenix was also an original cast member, appearing from 1960 to 1973 before returning for an eight-year stint in 1976 – but for two of those years, she didn’t see eye to eye with Roache.

-Roache revealed that hostilities started over a scene in which Barlow told Tanner off for saying something unkind to his wife, Valerie Tatlock (Anne Reid).
+Roache said hostilities started over a scene in which Barlow told Tanner off for saying something unkind to his wife, Valerie Tatlock (Anne Reid).

 The actor claimed that Phoenix disagreed with how the scene played out, telling the director: “I don’t think she’d take this from this young man’.”
 Roache said he found this unprofessional.